Itsanexpriment/Coupon-system---Spring-framework/README.md

 # coupon-system

-A backend application that enables companies to issue and manage coupons as well as allowing customers to purchase coupons can be purchased by customers.
+A backend application that enables companies to issue and manage coupons as well as allowing customers to view and purchase coupons.
 * Built using Spring Boot, uses OAUTH2 Resource Server with JWT for authentication and authorization.
 * Database is managed by MySQL.
 * Utilises caching with Caffeine as the cache implementation - https://github.com/ben-manes/caffeine.